honeypieio/shrubcoop.org/content/job-opportunity-wee-spoke-hub-coordinator.md

 To develop and coordinate the Wee Spoke Hub bike project’s operations, activities, partnerships, volunteer processes, and monitoring and evaluation; to build an engaged and active hub which works to facilitate access to active travel in Central Edinburgh.

+These posts are considered Regulated Work with Vulnerable Children and/or Protected Adults, under the Protection of Vulnerable Groups (Scotland) Act 2007.
+Preferred candidates will be required to join the PVG Scheme or undergo a PVG Scheme update check prior to a formal offer of employment being made.

 **Successful applicants must have experience and skills in the following areas:**

 * Educated to HNC / HND, plus 2 year’s relevant work experience - or equivalent